CogYamaguchi/OSPAN-Lab.js-/README.md

 https://cogyamaguchi.github.io/OSPAN-Lab.js-/

 in a sruvey.
-See the instructions [here](https://labjs.readthedocs.io/en/latest/learn/deploy/3a-qualtrics.html) as to how you can integrate into a Qualtrics survey.
+See the instructions [here](https://labjs.readthedocs.io/en/latest/learn/deploy/3a-qualtrics.html) as to how you can integrate a Lab.js experiment into a Qualtrics survey.

 The task is created based on Foster et al. (2014).